Beginner Volleyball Drills

 Around-the-World Serving

 Six cones placed in a half-court grid (two rows of three).
-Server makes a serve into zone 1, then zone 2, in order.
+The server makes a serve into zone 1, then zone 2, in order.
 Miss a zone and start over.
 The drill rewards consistency over power, which fits 11 and 12-year-olds who can clear the net but cannot place a serve yet.

 Two-Player and Small-Group Drills